Get us in your inbox

 • Causeway Bay

-While the extreme hype for escape rooms has simmered down over the last few years, LOST Hong Kong strives to update and add regular new challenges to keep things fresh for patrons.
-There are currently six different rooms, each with varying difficulties and compelling storylines that lead you into a spooky department on Nathan Road or a creepy Egyptian tomb, or even into the Amazon rainforest.
+While the extreme hype for escape rooms has simmered down over the last few years, Lost Hong Kong strives to update and add regular new challenges to keep things fresh for patrons.
+There are currently different rooms with varying difficulties and compelling storylines that will lead you into a spooky department on Nathan Road, a creepy Egyptian tomb, or even into the Amazon rainforest.
 If that isn't enough, these guys can even provide tailor-made escape games for special occasions.

 • Art